ZeusCodes-Official/DS-Olympus-/README.md

 #### General
 * **Never.
 Repeat.
 Never** make a pull request directly to the main branch.
 * Fork the repository, and make sure you make pull requests to the branch created by you.
 (Again, never to the **main** branch)
 * Make sure you dm if you have any doubts whatsoever.
+(Slack channel #ds-olympus)

 <br>